MSSAhmad/MSSAhmad/Windows 11 Upgrade.md

 - Rufus has Win 11 built into it.
 - Then, choose Win 11 from the dropdown menu in Rufus.
 - Rufus will download Win 11 automatically for them.
+Note: If you follow the afformentioned steps properly then you will be able to install and upgrade you laptop operating system to Windows 11.